Trump makes false claims about federal response to Hurricane Helene

 In another 2019 incident, Trump administration officials admonished some meteorologists for tweeting that Alabama was not threatened by Hurricane Dorian, contradicting the then-president.
 Trump would famously display a map altered with a black Sharpie pen to indicate Alabama could be in the path of the storm.

-The White House said Harris would visit impacted areas “as soon as it is possible without disrupting emergency response operations.”
-She also spoke with Gov. Roy Cooper of North Carolina, and she received a briefing from FEMA Administrator Deanne Criswell while she was traveling.

 Fernando reported from Chicago, and Amy reported from Atlanta.
-Associated Press writers Jill Colvin in New York, Chris Megerian in Washington and Will Weissert in Las Vegas contributed to this report.
+Associated Press writers Jill Colvin in New York, Chris Megerian and Aamer Madhani in Washington, and Will Weissert in Las Vegas contributed to this report.